SiliconLabs/peripheral_examples/series1/ldma/ldma_single_software/readme.txt

-LDMA_Single_Software
+ldma_single_software

+In this example, the LDMA transfers 127 halfwords (256 bytes) from one software array to another.
+The transfer is requested by software.

 This example is based on the Reference Manual Section 7.4.1:
 Chapter: LDMA
 Section: Examples
 Subsection: Example #1

-In this example, the LDMA transfers 127 halfwords (256 bytes) from one software array to another.
-The transfer is requested by software.

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)